eyeri91/Kimchi-Sign-Up-Form/README.md

 To acheive this, there are some points that I followed.

-1. Do not show any invalid message until user leaves to the next input field.
+1. _Do not show any invalid message until user leaves to the next input field._\\

    Any alert messages appeared hastly only give stress to users.
 In that sense, I tried to display any negative feedback at last.

-2. Use the least techincal terms in error messages.
+2. _Use the least techincal terms in error messages._\\

    As most of users are not tech-oriented, it is important to let them know what went wrong in a easy and simple manner.

-3. Show password rules right away.
+3. _Show password rules right away._\\

    It became such a hassle to create a long and complicated but also valid passwords for web sites these days.
 It is important to show the guildline and help them to meet requirements.

-4. Help them by showing templates.
+4._ Help them by showing templates._\\

 For example, some input fields can have placeholder filled with valid form of data so that users can have an idea of how to complete each section.

 ## About